JasminHT/hexgame/README.md

 A 4X game with no waiting.
 Closer to CivClicker than Civilization.

-Initially intended as a learning experiment for both HTML5 Canvas and Javascript.
+Initially intended as a learning experiment for HTML5 Canvas and Javascript.
-Now also helping me learn to use Git better.
+Now also helping me learn to use Github actions better.

-The game will be self-explanatory later, for now you just have to know.
+The game will have better onboarding later, for now you just have to know.

 How to play so far: